 Although the idea is to have previously done yoga to know how it works, it is never late to start practicing and noting its benefits in a stage as complex and rewarding as pregnancy.
 In fact, the more moderate postures with which beginners begin are ideal for a pregnant woman.

 It is recommended to wait until the second quarter to start the exercises if you’re not used to doing yoga because by then the baby will have developed a more advanced development.
-However, at the right pace, you can wear it as soon as you want.
+However, at the right place, you can wear it as soon as you want.

 benefits of yoga for pregnant women

 1)Yoga is the best “sport” for pregnant women.
 The exercises are smooth and fluid, but that does not make them less demanding.
 With continued practice, you will tone up your muscles, improve your flexibility and balance, and help improve blood circulation.
 Much of the attention will also go to the area of the perineum to facilitate the widening of the pelvis when the time comes.

 Avoid the most extreme postures and adapt to what the body asks you.
 Gradually you will notice how the exercises improve daily activities like turning in the bed or crouching without difficulty.